 Icing the Cookies

 Royal icing, a firm icing easily made with egg whites and confectioners' sugar, takes food color well.
 If you're making icing in several colors, first divide the uncolored icing into small bowls.
-Add food coloring paste to each, a tiny bit at a time, then stir with a toothpick until the desired hue is achieved.
+Add food coloring paste to each, then stir with a toothpick until the desired hue is achieved.

 Apply thin icings or glazes with a clean pastry brush, a little at a time.
-Brush the icing evenly over the cookie using light, feathery strokes.
 (Thick royal icing can be thinned with equal amounts of lemon juice and water until the desired consistency is reached.)

 Apply thick icings with a pastry bag, which works best when nearly filled with icing.
 Decorative tips can be used for creating patterns, piping lines or writing messages.